cusspvz/pol/README.md

 ## Contributing

-If you have experiencing on Software Licensing, please do consider contributing to it.
+If you have experience on Software Licensing, please do consider contributing to it.

 https://github.com/cusspvz/pol